digitalfabrik/integreat-app/web-ts/docs/technical-documentation.md

 ### Folder Structure

 First level structure of the `src-Folder` is technical specific and includes routes, reusable components, hooks, contexts and services.
-Inside the `routes-Folder`, subfolders are domain specific and can have - if necessary - also technical separation.
+The [routes-Folder](../src/routes) contains route specific sub folders which can be separated into hooks, components, ... as well.
-File naming should be PascalCase, inside routes-Folder file names should be prefixed by the route name.
+File naming should be PascalCase, inside the [routes folder](../src/routes) file names should be prefixed by the route name.
 Router entry points should have `Page` as a suffix, services should have `Service` suffix.

 ```
 src
 └───routes
-│   └───SomeRoute
+│   └───someRoute
 │       │   SomeRoutePage.tsx
 │       └───component
 │       │   │ SomeRouteItem.tsx